emberjs/guides/source/localizable/tutorial/ember-cli.md

 ## Upgrading Ember

-Before continuing to the tutorial, make sure that you have the most recent version of Ember installed.
-If the versions of `ember` and `ember-data` in `bower.json` are lower than the version number in the upper-left corner of these Guides, update the version numbers in `bower.json` and then run `bower install`.
+Before continuing to the tutorial, make sure that you have the most recent versions of Ember and Ember Data installed.
+If the version of `ember` in `bower.json` is lower than the version number in the upper-left corner of these Guides, update the version number in `bower.json` and then run `bower install`.
+Similarly, if the version of `ember-data` in `package.json` is lower, update the version number and then run `npm install`.

 ## The Development Server